iotaledger/wasp/publisher.md

 # Wasp Publisher messages

-Wasp publishes important events via Nanomsg message stream (just like ZMQ is used in IRI).
+Wasp publishes important events via Nanomsg message stream (just like ZMQ is used in IRI.
+Possibly  in the future ZMQ and MQTT publishers will be supported too).

-Anyone can subscribe to the Nanomsg stream.
-In Golang you can use `packages/subscribe` package provided in Wasp.
+Anyone can subscribe to the Nanomsg output stream of the node.
+In Golang you can use `packages/subscribe` package provided in Wasp for this.
-The publisher's output port is configured in ```config.json``` like this:
+The publisher's output port can be configured in ```config.json``` like this:
 ```
   "nanomsg":{
     "port": 5550